Nepali language: Modern Nepali

 In West Bengal, Nepali language was recognised by West Bengal Government in 1961 as the official language for the Darjeeling district, and Kalimpong and Kurseong.
 The Nepali Language Movement took place in India around the 1980s to include Nepali language in the Eighth Schedule to the Constitution of India.
 In 1977, Nepali was officially accepted by Sahitya Academy, an organisation dedicated to the promotion of Indian literature.
 After Sikkim was annexed by India, the Sikkim Official Languages Act, 1977, made Nepali as one of the official languages of state.
 On 20 August 1992, the Lok Sabha passed a motion to add the Nepali language to the Eighth Schedule.

 Official status

 Nepali written in the Devanagari script is the official language of Nepal.

 On 31 August 1992, Nepali was added to the list of scheduled languages of India.
 Nepali is the official language of the state of Sikkim and Gorkhaland of West Bengal.

 Despite being spoken by about a quarter of the population, Nepali has no official status in Bhutan.

 Geographic distribution

 Nepal

-Geographic distribution of the Nepali language as their mother tongue in the Indian subcontinent.

 According to the 2011 national census, 44.6% of the population of Nepal speaks Nepali as its first language. and 32.8% speak Nepali as a second language.
 Ethnologue reports 12,300,000 speakers within Nepal (from the 2011 census).
 It is spoken by 20,250,952, about 77.20% of the population, as their first language and second language.